myersg86/free-education/README.md

 # free-education

+## knowledge is power - arm yourself.

-collection of extremely valuable (and FREE) educational resources regarding open source software, computer programming, and web technologies
+### a collection of extremely valuable (and FREE) educational resources focused on open source software, computer programming, and web technologies